KharalDipendra/AucklandTransport/README.md

 # Auckland Transport Desktop App

+# NOTHING WILL WORK UNLESS YOU GO TO

+# * RESET DATABASE -> CONFIRM (DELETE ALL ENTRYS)

+***This is by design because derby doesn't have tables for us by default so we have to do it ourselves if you run into this error you should be able to fix it.***

 This is a Java Swing desktop application for managing a fictional Auckland Transport system.
 It provides functionalities for both regular users and administrators.
 The application uses an embedded Apache Derby database for data persistence and features a modern UI theme using FlatLaf.

 ## Features